tyrelchambers/ioverland/ui/README.md

 - Redesign Trips section of build
 - Change "Contact" to "Message" in build ID page
 - ability to document the trips a vehicle has gone on
+- add DMs
+- add comments on builds and trips